svalinn/DAGMC/doc/usersguide/codes/openmc.rst

 The DAGMC model should have a "containing volume" which bounds the volumes of interest.
 This volume represents a particle "graveyard" or a region where particles are removed from the simulation upon entry.
+This volume represents the boundary between the problem and the outside world.
 This volume should surround the entire geometry with a shell of finite thickness.
-Any geometric shape can be used, but a cubic shell is recommended.
-This volume represents the boundary between the problem and the outside world.
+Any geometric shape can be used, but a cubic shell is recommended to maximize performance.

-To create a containing volume, create two volumes in Cubit/Trelis with the same shape and same center with one slightly larger than the other, making sure that both bound the entire problem geometry.
+To create a containing volume, make two volumes in Cubit/Trelis with the same shape and same center with one slightly larger than the other, making sure that both bound the entire problem geometry.
 Then, subtract the smaller one from the larger one.
 The result is a containing volume for the problem.